-Only when I grew up and Google made researching these things easy did I discover that the station did actually exist: it was South Kentish Town and that it was every bit as real as all out stupid stories had been imaginary.
+Only when I grew up and Google made researching these things easy did I discover that these stations did actually exist: and one close to me was South Kentish Town.

 In hindsight, it was obvious: the tiling, the colour, the second exit that stands just behind where this photo was taken that leads down to nothing.

 Not only are there dozens of these stations dotted around London and outside it, there are entire lines that have been closed that lead dozens of miles out of London.
 In my search to get more information about this subject, I came across this wonderfully 1990’s website where someone has loving indulged and curated a very good list of the stations, when this was combined with another fantastic Wikipedia resource I knew I had the beginnings of a cool data project.